DominikStarke/flutter_exprtk/flutter_exprtk/README.md

     flutter:
         sdk: flutter

-    flutter_exprtk: ^0.0.7
+    flutter_exprtk: ^0.0.9

 Import the library:

     import 'package:flutter_exprtk/flutter_exprtk.dart';

 ## Web Platform:
-Web is supported by a wasm module, injected at runtime.
+Web is supported by a wasm module, injected at runtime and adds roughly 1.2MB to your app

 ## Getting Started